tkuhn/tkuhn.github.com/index.md

 [SlideShare](http://www.slideshare.net/TobiasKuhn).

-### Projects

-- [Open Scholar Foundation](http://www.openscholarfoundation.org/) will certify scholars who openly share their results and data
-- [MOLTO](http://www.molto-project.eu/) is a project on multilingual online translations
-- [Attempto](http://attempto.ifi.uzh.ch/) is a research group working on controlled natural language
-- [ERGO](http://gem.med.yale.edu/ergo/) was a project on formal methods for medical guidelines
-- [REWERSE](http://rewerse.net/) was a research network of excellence on "Reasoning on the Web"

-### Products
+### Products and Projects

 - [nanopub-java](https://github.com/Nanopublication/nanopub-java) is the official Java library for nanopublications
 - [Nanopub Validator](http://nanopub.inn.ac) is a validator interface for nanopublications
 - [Nanobrowser](http://nanobrowser.inn.ac/) is a browser and interface for nanopublications
+- [Open Scholar Foundation](http://www.openscholarfoundation.org/) will certify scholars who openly share their results and data
 - [Yale Image Finder](http://krauthammerlab.med.yale.edu/imagefinder/) is a search engine for images in biomedical publications
 - [AceWiki](http://attempto.ifi.uzh.ch/acewiki) is a semantic wiki based on controlled natural